AusDTO/dta-website/pages/what-we-do/policies-and-programs/women-in-it.md

 <p>The program begins in April/May each year and runs for 12 months.
 More information will be provided on this program early 2018.</p>

 <h3>EL1 coaching program</h3>
-<p>The women in IT coaching program is for talented EL1 women who are looking to gain leadership skills within their field.</p>
+<p>The Women in IT coaching program is for talented EL1 women who are looking to gain leadership skills within their field.</p>
 <p>This 12 month program provides high quality executive coaching in small groups to help women develop and nurture their leadership skills.
 It includes:</p>
 <ul>
 <li>10 facilitated training sessions (3 hours each)</li>